ethandCS/quickbrew/README.md

 A lightweight data model representing a coffee shop.

 Stores:
---Name
+  - Name
---Geographic coordinate
+  - Geographic coordinate
---Total detour minutes
+  - Total detour minutes
---Arrival time at destination
+  - Arrival time at destination
---On-time / late boolean
+  - On-time / late boolean

 The model is populated incrementally as routing data is computed.